MB-29/order-book/Simulation.md

 ## Structure of the code

-Depending on the model, a locally linear order book is represented by an instance of either class `DiscreteBook` `discrete_book.py` or class `ContinuousBook` `continuous_book.py`.
+Depending on the model, a locally linear order book is represented by an instance of either class `DiscreteBook` from `discrete_book.py` or class `ContinuousBook` from `continuous_book.py`.

 A simulation can be created with class `Simulation` from `simulation.py` by inputting the model type and various simulation parameters.